lemniscat-devops/doc/doc/docs/index.md

 The Lemniscat framework is intended to help product designers create products that are more aligned with the principles of DevOps, promoting autonomy, responsibility, and accountability for the consumers of the products.

-The lemniscat framework is like a meta framework that can operate many other framework (terraform, ansible, powershell, python, ...) to create a DevOps-oriented product.
+The lemniscat framework is like a meta framework that can operate many other frameworks (terraform, ansible, powershell, python, ...) to create a DevOps-oriented product.